ContactEngineering/ContactMechanics/README.md

 python run-tests.py
 ```

 You can choose the number of processors with the option `--mpirun="mpirun -np 4"`.
-For development purposes you can go beyound the number of processorce of your computer wusing `--mpirun="mpirun -np 10 --oversubscribe"`
+For development purposes you can go beyond the number of processors of your computer using `--mpirun="mpirun -np 10 --oversubscribe"`

 Other usefull flags:
 - `--xterm`: one window per processor